 - With the Select Objects tool active, click and drag a selection marquee around the CAD Detail.

-- Click the Open Object edit tool to open the Object Specification dialog.
+- Click the Open Object edit tool to open the Line Specification dialog.

-- In this dialog, it is possible to specify the Line Color, Style and Weight.
+- On the Line Style panel, it's possible to specify the Line Color, Style and Weight.